IT Professionals looking to deploy self-service password reset can customize the experience to match their users.

-The option "Keep me signed in disabled" allows users to remain signed in when they close and reopen their browser window and does not impact session lifetimes.
-This setting is found under Azure Active Directory, Company branding, Edit company branding.
+The option "Keep me signed in disabled" allows users to remain signed in when they close and reopen their browser window.
+This option does not impact session lifetimes.
+This setting is found under Azure Active Directory > Company branding > Edit company branding.

 Some features of SharePoint Online and Office 2010 have a dependency on users being able to check this box.
 If you hide this option, users may get additional and unexpected sign-in prompts.